loizos01/IntelPTtracer/README.md

 the machine am using for development is running libipt version = ffe1631be3dad2dc286529e3e05d552043d626f0 and XED_V = f7191e268c3ee17fc8c9b8d9bd3eee7159f29556

-This project is part of my bachelor thesis "Defending ROP attacks using Intel PT"
+This project is part of my bachelor thesis "Defending ROP attacks using Intel PT".

+My email is loizosnic99@gmail.com in case you would like to get in touch.
+I will continue debugging in hope to find the issue

 Thank you,
 Loizos Nicolaou